Allagash Wilderness Waterway

 AWW Headquarters

 This is the seasonal headquarters of the Allagash Wilderness Waterway.
-This is also the superintendant's summer residence.
+This is also the superintendent's summer residence.
 It is intermittently staffed.
 Staff meetings and trainings are held here throughout the summer.

 Boarding House